 Store in a Vehicle in an Employee Parking Lot?

 Does Vermont have laws relating to storing firearms in private vehicles in an employee parking lot?

-Are you required to notify a police officer that you're carrying a concealed firearm in Vermont?
+Do you have a duty to inform a police officer that you're carrying a concealed firearm in Vermont?